Close

 • A strong academic program that prepares graduates to pursue a terminal (PhD) degree in Computer Science.

-CS MS graduates will demonstrate knowledge of techniques, synthesis, and application of computer science research. - Admission Requirements
+• CS MS graduates will demonstrate knowledge of techniques, synthesis, and application of computer science research.

 Applicants for admission to any of the MS programs offered by the departments of the College of Engineering are expected to have earned a BS degree from an approved program, or its equivalent.
 The admission decision is based on multiple criteria drawn from the following items:

-- A score of at least 79 on the TOEFL or a minimum base score of 6.5 on the IELTS must be achieved by international students.
+• International students must score at least 79 on the TOEFL or a minimum base score of 6.5 on the IELTS.

 Based on the level of satisfaction of the above criterion, the department will either recommend admission to Full Standing, Provisional Standing, or Special Standing, or deny admission.
 Standing status may be changed to Full Standing after the student satisfies the requirements specified by the department at the time of admission.